 - Don’t get angry and start laying blame – If you allow yourself to get angry and shout at the truck driver something like “This is your fault,” you could put them on the defensive.
 It’s best to let your attorney contact the at-fault party’s insurance company.
 If you suggest to the truck driver that you think they were at fault, there’s a greater possibility that the trucking company will attempt to get rid of the black box data from the truck’s recorders before your lawyer can ask for it.
 That data can be used to show details about the crash that could help prove the driver was at fault.

 In order to increase your chances of obtaining compensation for your injuries and the losses you incurred because of the accident, you need to establish that the other party was at fault and the accident was caused by their negligence or wrongdoing.
 Saying anything at the accident scene that places you at fault in any way will only hurt your chances down the road.
 Overall, it’s best to say nothing.

 You are required to exchange insurance and contact information with the other driver, but you do not have to say anything else to anyone without talking to an attorney, even to the police.
 After your accident with a commercial truck, it’s best not to say anything at all to the truck driver or anyone else until you have consulted a lawyer.

 Contact Us Today

 The lawyers at Jonathan R. Brockman, P.C. have helped thousands of injured clients throughout Georgia, and we have recovered tens of millions of dollars in total compensation for people injured in a car accident with a large commercial truck.
 To speak with a Georgia truck accident lawyer immediately, you can call our office at (770) 205-8827.
-You can also reach us through our contact form.
+You can also schedule a free consultation using our contact form.